 2.1.
-Feature Model
+Feature model

-Figure 2 shows the feature model of our running example, which is structured in two main parts.
+Fig. 2 shows the feature model of our running example, which is structured in two main parts.
 The first part encodes the variability of the mesh and is identified with the mesh feature.
 A mesh always has a unique zone, and between one and three boundaries of different types: inlet models the injection of fluid; outpres models a possible output of the fluid flow; and wall models a wall.
 The second part encodes which approximation of the fluid dynamics is considered in the computation and is identified with the model feature.
 The mandatory convective feature only considers convective dynamics (which are triggered by pressure).
 The optional diffusive feature extends the flow dynamics by also considering its viscosity.
-Finally, the optional order2 feature changes the behaviour of the selected flow dynamics and asks them to have a more precise computation (i.e., instead of approximating the equations with a polynomial of degree one, they are now approximated with a polynomial of degree 2).
+Finally, the optional order2 feature changes the behavior of the selected flow dynamics and asks them to have a more precise computation (i.e., instead of approximating the equations with a polynomial of degree 2).